 An upset stomach usually lasts about 24 to 48 hours.
 If your dog has upset stomach symptoms for longer than 28 hours, you should contact a vet immediately.

-Final Thoughts - What Can I Give My Dog for an Upset Stomach?
+What Should I Avoid Giving My Dog When They Have an Upset Stomach?

 Read Next: How Long Can A Dog Go Without Eating?
 When To Step In & What To Do